tianyi-m/tianyi-m/README.md

 - 👋 Hi, I’m @tianyi-m
 - 👀 I’m interested in computer music and visualization, algrorithm visualization, math and physics visualization, ML/DL and data science, web games, compiler, computer system, server, and software dev.
 - 🌱 I’m currently learning about the above interests.
 Specifically SFML, time table, and computer musics and visualizations.
-- 💞️ I’m looking to collaborate on this project: https://tianyi-m.com/abrandnewprojectideaoutline and creating a 3D music visualizer
+- 💞️ I’m looking to collaborate on building a digital emotional support dog (description: https://tianyi-m.com/abrandnewprojectideaoutline) and a 3D music visualizer
 - 📫 How to reach me: tma8 /at u /dot rochester /dot edu

 <!---